aperofsky/markdown-cv/index.md

 **Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health<br/>
 *For outstanding efforts to forecast weekly influenza-like illness activity in 27 U.S. military facilities in collaboration with DoD.*

+## Graduate
 `2017, 2018`
-**Graduate School Summer Semester Continuing Fellowship**, The University of Texas at Austin, Austin, TX
+**Graduate School Summer Semester Continuing Fellowship**, University of Texas at Austin

 `2017`
 **Course Fellowship, Network Modeling for Epidemics**, University of Washington, Seattle, WA

 `2017`
-**Graduate Student Professional Development Award**, College of Natural Sciences, The University of Texas at Austin, Austin, TX
+**Graduate Student Professional Development Award**, College of Natural Sciences, University of Texas at Austin

 `2014, 2015`
 **Scholarship and Travel Award, Summer Institute in Statistics and Modeling in Infectious Diseases (SISMID)**, University of Washington, Seattle, WA